 Let’s continue the maker scene look nicer.
-First of all I delete this Point Light we added for demonstration.
+First of all, I delete this Point Light we added for demonstration.
 Our next topic is the specular highlights or the reflection of the light sources on the object surfaces.
-Unlike the diffuse lighting specular cannot be simulated using Lightmaps or CompleteMaps, because it’s dependent on the currenct camera position as well.
+Unlike the diffuse lighting specular cannot be simulated using Lightmaps or CompleteMaps, because it’s dependent on the current camera position as well.

 In this tutorial I won’t use Ambient Occlusion, I only wanted to briefly demonstrate it, so let’s turn it off.